ericclack/pygamezero_pacman/doc/part1.rst

 ======

-In part 1 we're going to create a game world in a text file, read and process it in python, then draw it on the screen.
+In part 1 we're going to create a game world in a text file, read and process it in Python, then draw it on the screen.

 Getting Started
 ---------------